GSORB-SLAM: Gaussian Splatting SLAM benefits from ORB features and Transmittance information

 \section{INTRODUCTION}

-Over the past two decades years, Simultaneous Localization and Mapping (SLAM) has remained a hot research topic, evolving from traditional SLAM, which focuses on improving localization accuracy, to neural radiance field (NeRF) SLAM, which provides rich scene representations.
-As one of the key points in fields like autonomous driving, virtual reality (VR), and embodied artificial intelligence~\cite{embodiedai}, SLAM has gained increasing importance in map representation, which plays a crucial role in downstream tasks.
-Visual SLAM has introduced various map representations, such as point/surfel clouds~\cite{multiresolution,elasticFusion,orbslam3}, mesh representations~\cite{surfelmeshing,ovpcmesh}, and voxels~\cite{efficient,kinectfusion}.
+Over the past two decades, Simultaneous Localization and Mapping (SLAM) has remained a prominent research topic, evolving from traditional SLAM, which emphasizes improving localization accuracy, to neural radiance field (NeRF) SLAM, which offers rich scene representations.
+As a critical component in fields such as autonomous driving, virtual reality (VR), and embodied artificial intelligence~\cite{embodiedai}, SLAM has gained increasing significance in map representation, which is essential for downstream tasks.
+Visual SLAM has introduced various map representations, including point/surfel clouds~\cite{multiresolution,elasticFusion,orbslam3}, mesh representations~\cite{surfelmeshing,ovpcmesh}, and voxels~\cite{efficient,kinectfusion}.

-In recent years, NeRF-based novel view synthesis~\cite{nerf} has gained widespread popularity among researchers due to its high-fidelity construction and led to the development of numerous advanced dense neural SLAM methods.
-These methods have achieved impressive progress.
-However, because volumetric rendering expensive samples along rays in the optimization of NeRF, it cannot render full-resolution images, so the rendering results are still far from the photorealism we aspire to achieve.
+Recently, NeRF-based novel view synthesis~\cite{nerf} has garnered widespread attention among researchers due to its high-fidelity output, leading to the development of numerous advanced dense neural SLAM methods that have made significant progress.
+However, the computational expense of volumetric rendering in NeRF limits its ability to produce full-resolution images, resulting in outputs that fall short of the desired photorealism.

-Excitingly, the 3D Gaussian splatting (3DGS) technique~\cite{3dgs} has enabled high-quality, full-pixel novel view synthesis and real-time scene rendering under the standard GPU-accelerated frameworks.
-Consequently, several SLAM methods based on 3DGS~\cite{photoslam,gsslam,bridge} have been developed.
-These methods significantly improve rendering quality and achieve rendering speeds up to 100x faster compared to NeRF-based SLAM.
-However, pressing issues still need to be addressed, such as the Bundle Adjustment (BA) problem and sensitivity to artifacts, which leads to degraded tracking accuracy.
-Additionally, the lack of multi-view constraints and strong anisotropy causes Gaussians to overfit to the current viewpoint.
+Notably, the 3D Gaussian splatting (3DGS) technique~\cite{3dgs} has enabled high-quality, full-pixel novel view synthesis and real-time scene rendering within standard GPU-accelerated frameworks.
+Consequently, several SLAM methods based on 3DGS~\cite{photoslam,gsslam,bridge} have emerged, significantly enhancing rendering quality and achieving rendering speeds up to 100 times faster than NeRF-based SLAM.
+Nonetheless, pressing challenges remain, such as the Bundle Adjustment (BA) problem and sensitivity to artifacts, which can degrade tracking accuracy.
+Additionally, the absence of multi-view constraints and strong anisotropy often leads to Gaussian overfitting to the current viewpoint.